 Mandy Walker is a divorce mediator, Certified Divorce Financial Analyst® and Parenting Coordinator/Decision-Maker.
 Her goal is to help you navigate through the end of your marriage with dignity and respect, making informed decisions that are best for you and your future.

 English by birth, Mandy studied Business Administration at the University of Bath, England.
 In 1986 she emigrated to the United States and spent the next twenty years working in financial services.
-Of the many hats Mandy wore during that time, she was responsible for handling formal customer complaints and major service resolution issues giving her a solid foundation in dispute resolution.
+Of the many hats Mandy wore during that time, one was handling formal customer complaints and major service resolution issues giving her a solid foundation in dispute resolution.

 With a change of career in mind, Mandy graduated in 2008 with a Masters in Journalism from the University of Colorado at Boulder.
-While pursuing her journalism studies, Mandy and her husband of seventeen years divorced and it was that experience that led to Mandy’s new career as a divorce coach and mediator.
+While pursuing her journalism studies, Mandy and her husband of seventeen years divorced.
+During that experience, Mandy realized that divorce services were inadequate and expensive.
+She was inspired her to help others in similar situations and trained as a divorce coach, mediator and Certified Divorce Financial Analyst®.

 2013 – Divorce/Separation Mediation Seminar (40-hour)

 Boulder County Bar Association – Associate Member

 The Mediation Association of Colorado – Professional Member